35th Annual International Dinner

-Join us for the the 35th Annual International Dinner that will be held on March 7, 2020.
+The 35th Annual International Dinner was held on March 7, 2020.
 An annual collaborative effort of the International Education Center (IEC), the Georgia College International Club, and the Office of University Advancement - and a popular highlight of both the Georgia College and Milledgeville social calendars - the event's proceeds help fund scholarships that enable deserving international students to come to Georgia College and historic Milledgeville each year.

-Guests will enjoy a wide selection of authentic dishes from around the world created from traditional recipes and ingredients, plus a full evening of cultural presentations and performances by the students of the Georgia College International Club, along with information and updates about the university's important international activities and global engagement initiatives.
+Guests enjoy a wide selection of authentic dishes from around the world created from traditional recipes and ingredients, plus a full evening of cultural presentations and performances by the students of the Georgia College International Club.
+Throughout the evening, guests also learn information and updates about the university's important international activities and global engagement initiatives.

-Held in the magnificent Magnolia Ballroom on the Georgia College campus, the event begins at 7 p.m.
+Held in the magnificent Magnolia Ballroom on the Georgia College campus each spring, the event begins at 7 p.m.
 Doors open at 6:30.

 The office is open from 8:00 am until 5:00 pm, Monday through Friday.

-Guests at the event were treated to a wide diversity of authentic international cuisine served by the International Club and prepared from family and traditional recipes.
-In addition to the cuisine, Georgia College's commitment to diversity, inclusive excellence, global engagement, and cultural understanding was also on display.
+At this yearly scholarship fundraiser, guests are treated to a wide diversity of authentic international cuisine served by the International Club and prepared from family and traditional recipes.
+In addition to the cuisine, Georgia College's commitment to diversity, inclusive excellence, global engagement, and cultural understanding are also on display.

-- During the Cultural Heritage Celebration segment, students shared their native cultures with the attendees through performances and explanations of song and dance, plus a fashion show of traditional attire.
+- During the Cultural Heritage Celebration segment, students share their native cultures through performances and explanations of song and dance.

-- A multi-media overview of the university's many international activities focused this year upon university activities in Africa, including study abroad offerings and the faculty who make them happen.
+- A multi-media presentation overviews the university's many international activities, including study abroad offerings and the faculty who make them happen.

-34th Annual International Dinner celebrates blending of cultures and creates opportunity for students through Global Scholars Fund. #georgiacollege #internationaldinner #globalscholarsfund
+34th Annual International Dinner celebrates blending of cultures and creates opportunity for students through the Annual International Student Scholarship and the Global Scholars Fund. #georgiacollege #internationaldinner #globalscholarsfund

 Meet Tanvi Lonkar